machinable-org/machinable/docs/guide/interface.md

 In practice, however, it may be cumbersome to keep track of long IDs to reload existing interfaces.
 To avoid this issue, one of the fundamental ideas in the design of machinable is to make retrieval identical to initial instantiation.

-Specifically, to instantiate an interface (e.g. `MnistData()`) we can leverage the <Pydoc>machinable.get</Pydoc> function, which takes a class as the first argument and optional constructor arguments.
+Specifically, to instantiate an interface (e.g. `MnistData()`) we can leverage the <Pydoc caption="get()">machinable.query.Query</Pydoc> function, which takes a class as the first argument and optional constructor arguments.

 ```python
 from machinable import get